Should Christian Writers Wait for Inspiration?

 That’s why it’s important to know how our brains work.
 God created our brains and the Holy Spirit uses it to stimulate our interaction with our world.

 Creativity comes from synaptic flashes in the brain.
-Cells which contain information connect with other cells through synaptic networks.
+Cells that contain information connect with other cells through synaptic networks.
 That is the cognitive process that enables us to write.
 We are “fearfully and wonderfully made” (Psalm 139:14).

 So, the inspiration we need as Christian writers is within us.
 We just need to access it.